UniMath/agda-unimath/CODINGSTYLE.md

 developers, each with their unique skills and perspectives, to contribute to the project's ongoing success.

-So, refactoring isn't just about "cleaning up" the code; it's a strategic approach to ensure the longevity, vitality, and success of the `agda-unimath` project.
+So, in particular, refactoring isn't just about "cleaning up" the code; it's a strategic endeavour to ensure the longevity, vitality, and success of the `agda-unimath` project.

 ## Guidelines for definitions in the `agda-unimath` library